Olanzapine: Chemistry

 Olanzapine is unusual in having four well-characterised crystalline polymorphs and many hydrated forms.

 Chemical synthesis

 The preparation of olanzapine was first disclosed in a series of patents from Eli Lilly & Co. in the 1990s.
 In the final two steps, 5-methyl-2-[(2-nitrophenyl)amino]-3-thiophenecarbonitrile was reduced with stannous chloride in ethanol to give the substituted thienobenzodiazepine ring system, and this was treated with methylpiperazine in a mixture of dimethyl sulfoxide and toluene as solvent to produce the drug.

 Society and culture

-Regulatory status
+Legal status

 Olanzapine is approved by the US FDA for: